 There are two types of bad sectors on a hard drive: physical and logical.
 Physical bad sectors are unusable sectors that cannot be repaired.
 Logical bad sectors on the other hand, are caused by improper functionality and can be fixed via Windows disk check tools or low-level formatting.

-Current Pending Sector Count is a critical S.M.A.R.T parameter that shouldn’t be ignored as its degradation could lead to permanent data loss or hard drive failure.
 Before fixing this error, it is highly recommended that you back up your data.
 There are several ways to fix the problem.
 These include running the CHKDSK command, secure-erasing the drive, and RMA drive.
 After remapping the bad sectors, don’t forget to recover your inaccessible data via AnyRecover.

 Time Limited Offer